History

 1850-1900

-During the late -1800s many African Americans and European immigrants moved to Great Neck to work as estate gardeners, landscapers, masons, and domestics, settling on Steamboat Road and the LIRR station area.
-Clarence Gregory of the Gregory Coal & Lumber Company built several houses on Walnut and Pearce Place for his workers.
-The single and two-family homes were built side by side in order to accommodate many families and residents.
-Today descendents of these same families continue to reside in the modest homes.
+During the late 1800s many African Americans and European immigrants moved to Great Neck to work as estate gardeners, landscapers, masons and domestics, settling on Steamboat Road and the Long Island Railroad (LIRR) station area.
+Clarence Gregory of the Gregory Coal & Lumber Company built several houses on Walnut and Pearce Place for his workers among rows of single- and two-family homes, built side by side to accommodate many families and residents.
+Today, some of the descendants of these families reside in their ancestral homes.
+In addition, Grace became a landlord to many of the mechanics and engineers who worked on the railroad, renting houses to them on nearby Park Place for $10-$12 per month.
+These simple one- and two-story houses lined the downtown streets, providing inexpensive shelter to those in need.
+Although the Park Place houses are gone, the easter half of the Robertson Block survives.

 New Beginnings